How PE Buys Contractors at 6-9x EBITDA — The 4 Numbers They Actually Read

 If your top 3 customers represent 40%+ of revenue, PE sees risk.
 If one customer is 25%+ of revenue, it's a deal concern.

 Why: PE will model what happens if the largest customer leaves.
 If the answer is "the business collapses," the risk premium goes up and the valuation goes down.
+Our customer revenue concentration benchmarks show the median contractor gets 31.6% of revenue from a single customer — already in PE's concern zone.

 The fix: This one takes time.
 Diversifying your customer base is a multi-year effort.
 But knowing the number — and having a plan to address it — matters in the conversation.